 Such processes are unusual because the quartzite forming tepuis is impermeable and with exceptional resistance against water erosion.
-But tepuis belong to the oldest mountain formations in the world and here time is measured in many hundred millions of years.
+But tepuis belong to the oldest mountain formations in the world and here time is measured in many hundred million years.
 The sinkholes of Sarisariñama tell us: if there is enough time, water finds its way through the hardest rock.

-The geological processes in the Sarisariñama tepui in resemble karst processes in many respects, which are typical for the much softer and more soluble rocks like limestone and dolomite, but are a lot rarer and take a lot more time.
+The geological processes in the Sarisariñama tepui resemble karst processes in many respects, which are typical for the much softer and more soluble rocks like limestone and dolomite, but are a lot rarer and take a lot more time.

 The legend about the Evil Spirit is alive up to this day and many Indians still are afraid of the jungle-covered tepui.